arjun-prabhakar/crimson-web-dev-projects/week5/2-drawing-to-canvas/README.md

 -| package.json
 ```

-Open the copy of this folder in Visual Studio Code.
+Open the copy of this folder in an IDE (preferably Visual Studio Code or yiur usual IDE).
 You need to have a local development environment setup, preferably with Visual Studio Code with NPM and Node installed.
 If you don't have `npm` set up on your computer, [here's how to do that](https://www.npmjs.com/get-npm).

 Start your project by navigating to the `your_work` folder: